gilnahmias/alfred_gcal/README.md

 open the custom workflow folder in terminal (do to so, right click on the custom workflow name in alfted. then choose "open in terminal")

+clone this git repo into the newly created folder

 do prereqs https://developers.google.com/calendar/api/quickstart/python

 install locally into the alfred's customm workflow folder (with `--target .`)